 (d) Sexual Intercourse (without consent), which is the penetration (anal, oral or vaginal) of a person by a penis, tongue, finger or an inanimate object; or

-(e) Retaliation (including threats, harassment, intimidation, coercion) against a person because he/she filed a complaint alleging sexual misconduct, relationship or interpersonal violence, including dating violence, domestic violence, or stalking or participated in an investigation or procedure involving charges of sexual misconduct, relationship or interpersonal violence, including dating violence, domestic violence, or stalking.
+(e) Retaliation (including threats, harassment, intimidation, coercion) against a person because he/she filed a complaint alleging sexual misconduct, relationship or interpersonal violence, dating violence, domestic violence, or stalking or participated in an investigation or procedure involving charges of sexual misconduct, relationship or interpersonal violence, dating violence, domestic violence, or stalking.